 Of these, the Apple Pencil earns the highest precision marks.
 The Pencil has what Apple calls imperceptible lag time between its movements and when the resulting mark appears on the screen.
 We noticed a similar lack of lag when using the Adonit Note+ and JamJake, but neither is quite as flawless.
 The S Pen is similarly seamless when paired with Samsung Notes but suffers from significant lag in third-party apps.

-Lag seems to be a function of how well the stylus, application, and tablet communicate.
-This communication works much better when the stylus and app are connected via Bluetooth.
-Still, the rest of the styluses in the test (all passive/non-Bluetooth options) also displayed very little lag time with the Apple iPad.
-The same pens lagged significantly when paired with the Samsung Galaxy.
+Still, the rest of the products in the test, most of which are passive styluses with no power, also displayed very little lag time with the Apple iPad.
+Some of the same pens lagged significantly when paired with the Samsung Galaxy.

 Our next favorite nib type is the metal mesh versions on the Friendly Swede, Meko, and Mixoo pens.
 They work similarly to the soft rubber tips on the Libberway options but glide where the rubber tends to drag.